liv7c/devblog/src/blog/build-git-helpers-bash-fzf.md

 }
 ```

 Now, because it is a destructive operation, let’s add a confirmation step.
-With bash, we can use `read -p` to get user input and confirm that the user wants to delete the branch:
+With Bash, we can use `read -p` to get user input and confirm that the user wants to delete the branch:

 ```bash
 function dfb() {